 Evaluate Your Needs

 My kids love to create, so we needed to store a lot of items.
 They enjoy using different papers and mediums to color.
 They also love to tape and glue everything they can.
-And, after they create a masterpiece, they want to keep it FOR.
-EV.
-ER.
+Stickers are also a favorite — so we definitely needed storage for all those items.

 I considered all this and then made some decisions.
 Then I got busy organizing school supplies.